John Mortimer: Personal life

 In Mortimer's memoirs, Clinging to the Wreckage, he wrote of "enjoying my mid-thirties and all the pleasures which come to a young writer."

 Honours

+Mortimer won a BAFTA Award for creating Rumpole.
 Awarded a CBE in 1986, he was made a knight bachelor in the 1998 Birthday Honours.

 Death

 Mortimer suffered a stroke in October 2008 and died on 16 January 2009, aged 85.

 Attributes

 John Mortimer was a member of English PEN.
-He was patron of the Burma Campaign UK, the London-based group campaigning for human rights and democracy in Burma and president of the Royal Court Theatre, having been the chairman of its board in 1990–2000.
+He was patron of the Burma Campaign UK, the London-based group campaigning for human rights and democracy in Burma and president of the Royal Court Theatre, having been the chairman of its board from 1990 to 2000.